orlof/xcb3-ext/readme.md

   - `MODE_SET`: Draws the circle using the foreground color.
   - `MODE_CLEAR`: Draws the circle using the background color.
   - `MODE_FLIP`: Inverts the color of the pixels on the circle's circumference, toggling between background and foreground.
+  - `MODE_TRANSPARENT`: Does not draw the circumference.
+- **BgMode**: The operation mode for drawing the circle.
+It can be one of the following constants:
+  - `MODE_SET`: Draws the circle using the foreground color.
+  - `MODE_CLEAR`: Draws the circle using the background color.
+  - `MODE_FLIP`: Inverts the color of the pixels inside the circle, toggling between background and foreground.
+  - `MODE_TRANSPARENT`: Does not draw the insides of the circle.
 **Usage:**
 ```basic
 CALL Circle(150, 100, 40, MODE_SET)  ' This draws a circle centered at point (150, 100) with a radius of 40 pixels using the foreground color.